lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 enp0s25   Interface doesn't support scanning.
 ```

-Time to consider it a Hardware Problem.
+Time to consider if it is a Hardware Problem.

 # Whitelisted Wireless Cards